jalho/rust-dedicated-server/README.md

    /usr/games/steamcmd +login anonymous +app_update 258550 validate +quit
    ```

+   TODO: Use `force_install_dir`!
-   As of 3 Dec 2023, the _RustDedicated_ installation goes to
+   - As of 3 Dec 2023, the _RustDedicated_ installation goes to
    `~/.local/share/Steam/steamapps/common/rust_dedicated/` by default.
+   - As of 12 Dec 2023, the _RustDedicated_ installation goes to
+   `~/Steam/steamapps/common/rust_dedicated/` by default.

-4. Configure the game server by placing `server.cfg` and `users.cfg` in path
+5. Configure the game server by placing `server.cfg` and `users.cfg` in path
    `./server/instance0/cfg/` (relative to the _RustDedicated_ installation
    directory). `instance0` refers to a Rust internal identity which should match
    the identity parameter given to the `RustDedicated` executable when it's run.